 I visited Siena on a radiant day from Florence.
-Although a few hours is not enough to see this gorgeous Tuscan town, I wanted to visit anyway.
+Although a few hours is not enough to see this gorgeous Tuscan town, it is definitely not worth leaving either.

-My Tuscan excursion to Siena was mostly walking around the town which is the best to get a sense of place.
-I wanted to just hang around the two popular landmarks- the Piazza del Campo with its Torre del Mangia (Mangia Tower) and the Piazza del Duomo with the Duomo di Siena (Cathedral of Siena).
+Coming back to my small excursion to Siena… Well I mostly walked around the town to get a sense of place.
+Its popular landmarks- Piazza del Campo, Torre del Mangia and the Piazza del Duomo were the ones I saw first.

-The Siena duomo entry costs EUR12 with the Cathedral, Piccolomini library, Bapistery and crypt.
+The entry to the Duomo of Siena is EUR 12 which includes the Cathedral, Piccolomini library, Bapistery and crypt.
 Thank me later!